bakatsuyuki/github_stats_flutter/README.md

 **In Progress**

-It's for displaying GitHub stats in the README.md.
+It's a product for displaying GitHub stats in the README.md developed with Flutter.